1989chenguo/CloudComputingLabs/Lab2/README.md

 ## Implement your own HTTP Server

 In this Lab, we won't provide any basic code.
-You should implement a HTTP server based on HTTP/1.1, from scratch which satisfies the following requirements:
+You should implement an HTTP server based on HTTP/1.1, from scratch which satisfies the following requirements:

 **HTTP Server Outline**